 - There might be a second full casino in western Massachusetts (but that has not happened).Rivers says that this unfair rate differential has lowered its Slots income, however:

 - In the six full months since MGM Springfield has been in operation (Sept.
 2018 through February 2019), Slot GGR at Rivers Casino has increased 10.4% over the same months the prior year, from $46,090,049 to $50,902,095.
+Update: In both 2018 and 2019, the total increase at Rivers Casino in gaming revenue (slots/ETG, table games, and poker) over the prior year was in fact from Slots/ETG play.
 See Monthly ReportsRivers says its unfair tax burden makes it impossible to fairly compete with MGM Springfield, and they need a slots tax rate below 40%, but:

 From Sep 2018 through Feb.
 2019, Rivers paid approx. $24 million in Gaming Tax, that equals a blended 34% gaming tax on its Total GGR.
 See Rivers Casino Monthly Financial Reports.
 While, from Sept.
 2018 through Feb.
 2019, MGM Springfield paid approximately $33 million in Gaming Tax, 25% of Total GGR.
 See MassGaming Revenue Report on MGM Springfield.
 HOWEVER,